diamante-io/Aurora/services/aurora/internal/docs/notes_for_developers.md

 ## <a name="TLS"></a> Enabling TLS on your local workstation

 Aurora support HTTP/2 when served using TLS.
 To enable TLS on your local workstation, you must generate a certificate and configure Aurora to use it.
 We've written a helper script at `tls/regen.sh` to make this simple.
 Run the script from your terminal, and simply choose all the default options.
 This will create two files: `tls/server.crt` and `tls/server.key`.

 Now you must configure Aurora to use them: You can simply add `--tls-cert tls/server.crt --tls-key tls/server.key` to your command line invocations of Aurora, or you may specify `TLS_CERT` and `TLS_KEY` environment variables.

+# <a name="migrations"></a> Adding migrations
+1. Add your migration to `services/aurora/internal/db2/schema/migrations/` using the same name nomenclature as other migrations.
+2. After creating you migration, run `bash services/aurora/internal/scripts/rebuild_schema.bash` this script will create all the autogenerated code for migrations.